YveOne/PartialInput.js/README.md

 # PartialInput.js
-Smart input for separate emaily, splitting syllables and much more
+Smart input for emails, splitting syllables and much more